 If you do keep the dog in your home, you must inform the Environmental Enforcement Officers immediately.
 You are obliged by law to keep the dog for a period of 28 days.
 After this period, you can keep the dog until a person with proof of ownership claims it.
 In other words, you can never be the legal owner of the dog.
 The original owner may demand the dog back at any time, no matter how long you have kept it or how much money you have spent.

 To give a rescue dog a home

 How do I report a dangerous dog?

-Dangerous dogs are the responsibility of the Police.
-If you think a dog is dangerous, contact the Police on the non-emergency number 101.
-This includes if your dog has been attacked by another dog.
+Dangerous dogs are usually the responsibility of the Police.
+If you think a dog is dangerous, contact the Police on the non-emergency number 101 in the first instance.